bruno-cadorette/bruno-cadorette.github.io/index.md

 # Bruno Cadorette's projects
-This is a summary of my project on github
+This is a summary of my projects on github

 ## Baeta compiler
 An interpreter for a typed functionnal programming language that I did in fall 2016.
 It contains a parser, type system with full inference (Hindley-Milner).
 It compile to lambda calculus.
 Made with Haskell